Changes are in Bold

 §4.
 Employees shall make every effort to attain certification in their classifications, such as licensed professional engineer or certified professional accountant, etc. If the City requests an employee to undertake special duties requiring a new license or certification, the City shall pay the costs for fees to obtain said license.
 If the City requests an employee to undertake specialized training, the City shall pay all authorized expenses directly related to the training, such as tuition, meals, and traveling and lodging expenses.
 The employee shall suffer no loss of regular wages as a result of such specialized training.

 §5.
-Any employee who receives any reimbursement provided for in this Article and becomes separated from City employment for any reason, other than layoff, within one year after the completion of said course or semester, the employee shall reimburse the City for all tuition costs and other reimbursable expenses paid by the City to or on behalf of the employee.
-If the same occurs more than one year but less than two years after the completion of said course or semester, the employee shall reimburse the City 75% of the same.
+Any employee who receives any reimbursement provided for in this Article and becomes separated from City employment, which shall include retirement, within five years after the completion of any semester of educational training, shall reimburse the City for tuition costs and other reimbursable expenses paid to or on behalf of the employee.

 §6.
 The City may assign an employee to teach, instruct or participate in on-site informal or formal training programs authorized by the City.